Stay abreast of COVID-19 information and developments here

 In broad terms:

 Besides setting up a trust, another option for transferring wealth to the next generation is simply to bequeath assets directly by way of a last will and testament.
 Again, it’s important to understand all the implications.
-If your children haven’t placed their emigration on record with the SARB, they’ll only be allowed to transfer their inheritance offshore by making use of their discretionary allowance and/or FIA, provided that their South African tax affairs are up to date.
+If your children have not ceased their SA tax residency with SARS, they’ll only be allowed to transfer their inheritance offshore after obtaining tax compliance status from SARS.

 It should be clear that ceasing your tax residency doesn’t mean an end to all problems.
-It’s critical to consider the impact on your estate plan (whether it’s your own or an intergeneration plan) when you leave South Africa.
+It’s critical to consider the impact on your estate plan (whether it’s your own or an intergenerational plan) when you leave South Africa.
 There is no one-size-fits-all solution.
-Everyone’s personal circumstances, and therefore estate plan, is unique and it’s crucial to seek professional advice – whether it’s you who is relocating, or your grandchild.
+Everyone’s personal circumstances, and therefore estate plans, are unique and it’s crucial to seek professional advice – whether it’s you who is relocating, or your grandchild.

 If you need any information or assistance with regard to any aspect of estate planning, please contact Christine Bornman at christineb@privatewealth.sanlam.co.za or Stanley Broun at stanleyb@privatewealth.sanlam.co.za.